Suspect in Tennessee Supermarket Shooting ID’d as Ex-Worker

 Thang was a third-party vendor who worked in the store, Collierville Police Chief Dale Lane said at a press conference on Friday morning.
 Lane declined to name Thang on live TV, but shared his details with reporters after the cameras stopped rolling.

+Bawi Thang, who is not related to Uk Thang, knew the suspect when he lived in Utah before moving to Tennessee but hasn’t heard from him since.
+He said he was “in shock” when he heard his former friend was behind yesterday’s mass shooting.

+“He was always involved in church,” Thang, 26, told The Daily Beast.
+“I always looked up to him.”

-Juanita Ford, 66, lives one floor above the suspect, and was ordered to vacate her residence when police arrived at the complex yesterday to search the suspect apartment.
+Juanita Ford, 66, lives one floor above the suspect, and was ordered to vacate her residence when police arrived at the complex yesterday to search Thang’s apartment.

 “He stays to himself, he never speaks or anything,” Ford told The Daily Beast.
 “I passed him going to my car leaving for work and stuff like that, I only saw him in passing, he never talked to anybody.”